git-kinetix/fbxsdk_python/Readme.md

 # Usage

+Pre-built binaries for python 3.7 are available in the `fbx/`directory
-Copy the content of `fbx/` in python path or project directory
+Copy the content of `fbx/` in python path or project directory to use them

 # Build

- `./build.sh`
+You can build your own binaries using the script `./build.sh`

 Configured for Python3_x64
 Will use an old version of sip without installing it